Construction Manager: A/Z Corporation

-Our guiding concept for Baker Hall was expressed as “two buildings, one school,” reflecting the distinctly different facilities that would now comprise the Yale Law School (YLS).
+Our guiding concept for Baker Hall was expressed as “two buildings, one school,” reflecting the distinctly different facilities that would now comprise Yale Law School (YLS).
 This quickly became the project team’s rallying point, embodying the administration’s desire for a facility where students and faculty would be eager to work, learn, and live.
-A key takeaway from our meetings with student and faculty groups was that, in addition to housing, the school lacked a space for students to relax and get away from the professional pressures they often felt in the main Sterling Law Building (SLB).
-This, combined with a very less formal existing building aesthetic, led us to see Baker Hall as a more casual and community-focused counterpart to SLB’s formal character.
+A key takeaway from our meetings with student and faculty groups was that, in addition to housing, the school lacked a space for students to relax and get away from the professional pressures they often felt in SLB.
+This, combined with a much less formal existing building aesthetic, led us to see Baker Hall as a more casual and community-focused counterpart to SLB’s formal character.

 In addition to traditional classrooms, a large portion of the ground floor is dedicated to student use, with a café-style eating area, quiet study areas, and a multi-purpose lounge.
 The second and third floors provide residential housing, while the fourth floor offers space for Centers and Clinics, the core research and “hands-on” elements of the YLS curriculum.
 By designing Baker Hall as a mixed-use building, we were able to give the Yale Law School the flexibility it needs to convert dorm rooms to classroom space as demand for academic facilities increases over time.

 In designing Baker Hall for adaptive reuse, we were faced with a number of architectural hurdles.
 As it was, the building had been constructed for a short-term use horizon.
 With no downspouts or gutters on its roof, and windows suffering from leakage, the facility was in need of an external enclosure overhaul.
 While Baker Hall’s long-term sustainability was a top priority, it was certainly not the only consideration.
 The squared windows of the building, coupled with its low floor-to-floor height meant that natural light was limited, and the sheer volume of painted material in the interior only further removed the building from the nature surrounding it.
-In addition to improving these functionality and design deficiencies, we challenged ourselves to solve the question of how to reduce the perceived distance between Baker and the SLB, staying true to our mission of unifying the two buildings as one school.
+In addition to improving these function and design deficiencies, we challenged ourselves to solve the question of how to reduce the perceived distance between Baker Hall and SLB, staying true to our mission of unifying the two buildings as one school.